Mercutio

 • Wit Against Sentiment: Mercutio is the play's most committed enemy of romantic posturing, puncturing every conceit with a pun, an innuendo, or a deflation.

-• Queen Mab Reveals More Than He Knows: His most famous speech begins as a joke and ends as a glimpse into a darker imagination, suggesting the wit is partly a defence against something he does not name.
+• Queen Mab Reveals More Than He Knows: His most famous speech begins as a joke and ends in a darker imagination.
+The wit is partly a defence against something he does not name.

-• A Friendship Built on Banter: His love for Romeo is real, but expressed through ridicule; the cruellest irony of the play is that Mercutio dies celebrating a friendship Romeo has already left behind.
+• A Friendship Built on Banter: His love for Romeo is real but expressed through ridicule.
+The cruellest irony is that Mercutio dies celebrating a friendship Romeo has already left behind.

 Study Questions and Analysis